azizgharbi/tracktik-test/README.md

 ### Finally:

-- I really enjoied the test: build with love for javascript, And i am looking forward to seeing you, your feedback are reaaly welcome.
+- I really enjoyed the test: build with love for javascript, And i am looking forward to seeing you, your feedback are welcome.

 ## Screenshots: